huonghs/huonghs.github.io/README.md

 [![](https://img.shields.io/badge/Jypyter-Open_Notebook-EE4C2C?logo=Jupyter)](https://github.com/huonghs/Early-Warning-Signal-for-Pitney-Bowes-Meters/blob/main/Final_Report.ipynb) [![Presentation](https://img.shields.io/badge/Presentation-salmon?)](https://github.com/huonghs/Early-Warning-Signal-for-Pitney-Bowes-Meters/blob/main/1-page%20summary%20-%20v5.pdf)

-Pitney Bowes is one of the leading solution providers in Postage Meters, which allows businesses to simplify their shipping and mailing process.
-The goal of this data mining challenge is to predict which meters will fail within the next 7 days in order to reduce down-time risks of meters deployed at Pitney Bowes’ customers to avoid any sort of disruption.
-The datasets provide charge and discharge information in terms of average time, cycle, rate, volve; total time off, number of restart times, max voltage … Lag data from 1 to 12 for some average time and rate are also provided.
+Pitney Bowes is one of the leading solution providers in Postage Meters, which allows businesses to simplify their shipping and mailing process. <b>The goal of this data mining challenge is to predict which meters will fail within the next 7 days in order to reduce down-time risks of meters deployed at Pitney Bowes’ customers to avoid any sort of disruption.</b> The datasets provide charge and discharge information in terms of average time, cycle, rate, volve; total time off, number of restart times, max voltage … Lag data from 1 to 12 for some average time and rate are also provided.<br />
 The best performing model is Random Forest with highest accuracy score of 67%.
-While PCA was utilized in an attempt to generate a better model, the performance was not as good as the original dataset.
+While PCA was utilized in an attempt to generate a better model, the performance was not as good as the original dataset.<br />
-<b> Models: </b> Random Forest, Naive Bayes, Logistic Regression, SVM (Linear), Kernel SVM, Decision Tree, KNeighbors.
+<b> Models: </b> Random Forest, Naive Bayes, Logistic Regression, SVM (Linear), Kernel SVM, Decision Tree, KNeighbors.<br />
-<b> Modeling Process: </b> Data Cleaning -> Data Balancing -> Feature Engineering -> PCA -> Applying Classification Algorithms -> Model Tuning.
+<b> Modeling Process: </b> Data Cleaning -> Data Balancing -> Feature Engineering -> PCA -> Applying Classification Algorithms -> Model Tuning.<br />

 <center><img src="/images/pitneybowes-pic7.png"/></center>